joelagnel/lkmm-article-2023/index.md

 Thus `acyclic po-loc | co` can again be used to forbid the candidate executions #3, and similarly #6.

-So far we have only considered stores, however we must order the reads from these stores as well, and such reads cannot observe the stores to the same variable out of order.
+So far we have only considered stores, however we must order the loads with respect to these stores as well, and such reads cannot observe the stores to the same variable out of order.
 Let us next look at an example, where the above acyclic definition is incomplete.

 Consider the following Litmus test involving read accesses: